tl4bssw/tl4bssw.github.io/teamresources.md

 "<i>The acquisition of knowledge, skills, and performance capabilities of an interdependent set of individuals through interaction and experience [...] a team-level property that captures the collective knowledge pool, potential synergies among team members, and unique contributions</i>" (Kozlowski & Ilgen, 2006)
 </p>

 Here the focus is on the processes and behaviors of team members which reflect learning at the group level.
 A number of definitions are offered in the literature which emphasize the sharing, integrative, and reflective processes that constitute team learning.
-Although a single definition is provided here, a set of definitions is collected and available at this link.
+Although a single definition is provided here, a set of definitions is collected and available at <a href = "https://docs.google.com/spreadsheets/d/1WiIX490If0z7OzW1-Y9wLezDakIieydHgn1y6EAnQuM/edit?usp=sharing">this link</a>.

+To support team performance and software outcomes, it is important to measure and evaluate how teams engage in learning throughout their collaboration.
+A number of instruments have been developed to measure team learning.
+These measures are based on varying conceptualizations of team learning and thus capture a variety of processes and behaviors.
+Importantly, the majority of these measures have been developed to assess team learning across different types of teams.
+In other words, these measures have not been developed with the specific needs or requirements of scientific software teams in mind.
+Furthermore, temporal aspects of team learning are not well understood and remain understudied (Wiese & Burke, 2019).

 ### Scientific software